Git-North/mc-mods-update/readme.md

+# AS OF NOW THIS FORK DOES NOT WORK (WiP)

-# My modset is for Fabric/Quilt and will not work on forge.
+### My modset is for Fabric/Quilt and will not work on forge.
 This branch only exists for forking

 This is basically just an installer I made for my minecraft you can use it however you like